dulalsaurab/new-mguard/policies/policy_specification.md

     REQUIREMENTS
         must have "allow" section with at least one attribute TYPE
-        lines of attributes that follow the attribute naming format
+        following the attribute naming format, each line within the "allow" and "deny" fields names a single attribute
 ```

 Comments